Why the Gulf Coast Is Uniquely Vulnerable to Disasters

 One of the things that has come with increased awareness of the role of governments and corporations in disasters—the neoliberalization of disaster responses—is a sense of distrust.

 The community is thinking: We can’t rely on the state right now.
-We can’t wait around for Bush—in the case of Katrina—to finally respond to send in assistance.
+We can’t wait around for Bush—in the case of Katrina—to finally respond and send in assistance.
 So, let’s mobilize ourselves.
 Maybe the state isn’t doing what it should.
 I do wonder.
 As a historian, all of this is very ongoing.

 Madrigal: What is one concept from your field that you wish people out there knew?